-Try to break the habit of rushing to the toilet as soon as you arrive home; instead, go before you head home.
-Also, wait a few seconds until the urgency settles before moving to the toilet.
+Try to break the habit of rushing to the toilet as soon as you arrive home and instead, go before you head home.
+Wait a few seconds until the urgency passes before moving to the toilet.

 Try to keep your bowel movements regular.

-As your bladder and bowel are next to each other, a full bowel will affect bladder function.
+As your bladder and bowel are next to each other, a full bowel affects bladder function.

 Many people find their bladder control problems are worse if they are constipated, which can happen if you don’t empty your bowel regularly or don’t eat enough fibre.

-Also avoid straining while emptying your bowels as this can overstretch the muscles of the pelvic floor and may eventually result in weakness occurring.
+Avoid straining while emptying your bowels as this can overstretch the muscles of your pelvic floor and may lead to weakness developing.

 Try to maintain a healthy weight, as being overweight puts extra strain on your pelvic floor muscles.

-If you smoke, quit smoking.
+If you smoke, get support to quit smoking.
 Research suggests that smokers are more likely to experience urinary incontinence and this is due to the excessive strain that repetitive coughing puts on your pelvic floor.

 Pelvic floor muscle exercises

 These exercise aim to strengthen the muscles that empty your bladder.
-Speak to your doctor or nurse for advice on how to do pelvic floor muscles exercises.
-The following is a guide:
+Different exercises are used for different conditions and it is important to know which will help you.
+Speak to your doctor, pelvic floor physiotherapist, continence nurse or midwife for advice and to learn the right way to do the correct pelvic floor exercises for you.
+The following is a guide only:

 Stand, sit or lie down with your knees slightly apart.
 Relax.

 Find your pelvic muscle.
-Imagine that you are trying to hold back urine or a bowel movement.
+Imagine that you are trying to hold back urine (pee) or a bowel movement (poo).
 Squeeze the muscles you would use to do that.
 DO NOT tighten your stomach or buttocks.

-Tighten the muscles for 5 to 10 seconds.
+Tighten the muscles for 5–10 seconds.
 Make sure you keep breathing normally.